michaelaliotti/michaelaliotti.github.io/_posts/2018-01-22-the-power-of-positivity.md

 True positivity is the confidence we have in ourselves that we will find a way to keep moving forward.
 It is the result of knowing with a deep conviction that we will never quit.

-The power of positivity is the impact it has---not just on ourselves, but on the world around us.
+The power of positivity is the impact it has --- not just on ourselves, but on the world around us.
 Think for a moment: what might that impact be?